BestTimesToVisit.com Logo

 culture

-Learn a few basic Catalan phrases, especially if you're in areas like the Val d'Aran.
-While Spanish is widely understood, locals appreciate the effort to speak their regional language.
-'Bon dia' (good morning) or 'Gràcies' (thank you) go a long way in small villages.
+Learn a few basic Catalan phrases, especially if you're venturing into areas like Vall de Boí or the Costa Brava foothills.
+While Spanish is understood, locals appreciate the effort to speak their regional language.
+A simple 'Bon dia' (good morning) or 'Gràcies' (thank you) goes a long way.

 money